zyjux/harmonic_gw/README.md

 # harmonic_gw
-Analysis of atmospheric gravity waves in VIIRS DNB imagery using wavelets
+Analysis of atmospheric gravity waves in VIIRS DNB imagery using wavelets.